-114. In assessing risks to human health from exposure to chemical substances, relevant evidence comes from both animal and human research.
+117. In assessing risks to human health from exposure to chemical substances, relevant evidence comes from both animal and human research.
 Toxicological data can be used to provide mechanistic information, such as biological plausibility, to support epidemiological findings; combining both toxicological and human data helps in establishing causality (EFSA, 2017).
 Current approaches usually consider epidemiological evidence separately from toxicological evidence, and then combine information at the end, but a common dose response relationship is often difficult to establish.
 There are several methods available for quantitative synthesis of epidemiological studies, which were reviewed in the SEES report.
 However, there are few methods for toxicological studies or for combining epidemiological and toxicological studies.
 Some work on how to integrate epidemiological and toxicological evidence has been conducted at an international level and brief summaries have been provided in the following paragraphs.

-115. EFSA and the Evidence-Based Toxicology Collaboration (EBTC) organised a colloquium in 2018 to develop an understanding of best practice, challenges and needs for evidence integration in chemical risk assessment.
+118. EFSA and the Evidence-Based Toxicology Collaboration (EBTC) organised a colloquium in 2018 to develop an understanding of best practice, challenges and needs for evidence integration in chemical risk assessment.
 They focused on hazard identification combining multiple studies and end-points for dose-response modelling.

-116. The US Environmental Protection Agency (EPA) uses an Integrated Risk Information System (IRIS) in their risk assessment approach, namely in the first two steps of the risk assessment process, hazard identification and dose-response assessment.
+119. The US Environmental Protection Agency (EPA) uses an Integrated Risk Information System (IRIS) in their risk hazard assessment approach for environmental contaminants, which focuses on the first two steps of the risk assessment process, hazard identification and dose-response assessment.
 The diagram on the EPAs website shows the integration of evidence for each health outcome as part of the draft development stage.
 However, no further details or guidance are given on the practical application of the evidence integration.
 The IRIS Handbook is currently undergoing revision (as of June 2021).

-117. The OECD applies the IATA, relying on the integrated analysis of existing information and the integration of new information, taking into account the acceptable uncertainties.
+120. The OECD applies the IATA, relying on the integrated analysis of existing information and the integration of new information, taking into account the acceptable uncertainties.
 IATA are pragmatic approaches for the hazard identification, hazard characterisation and/or safety assessment of chemicals.
 IATA integrate and weigh all relevant evidence and include a combination of methodological approaches, such as (Q)SAR, read across, in chemico, in vitro, ex vivo, in vivo or omic technologies.
 There is no one overall guidance; however an overview of existing guidance on IATAs has been published in 2020 and numerous guidance documents on specific endpoints such as skin sensitisation and non-genotoxic carcinogenicity are available.

-Review of the IRIS approach, Chapter 6 focuses on the evidence integration and hazard identification.
+&lt;sup>4 Review of the IRIS approach, Chapter 6 focuses on the evidence integration and hazard identification.
 The IRIS Handbook is currently being updated (as of February 2021).

-118. In 2012, the National Toxicology Program (NTP) Office of Health Assessment and Translation (OHAT) started developing an approach for the implementation of systematic review methodologies to carry out evaluations about potential human health hazards.
+121. In 2012, the National Toxicology Program (NTP) Office of Health Assessment and Translation (OHAT) started developing an approach for the implementation of systematic review methodologies to carry out evaluations about potential human health hazards of environmental chemicals.
 The updated handbook (2019) provides procedures to integrate multiple evidence streams, and of specific interest here, a section on evidence integration to develop hazard identification conclusions (Step 7).
-Ideally, human data providing a high level of evidence are considered together with the conclusions drawn from animal data with a high level of evidence or mechanistic data, if they provide support for biological plausibility.
+Ideally, human data providing the highest level-of-evidence conclusion are considered together with the highest level-of-evidence conclusions drawn from animal or mechanistic studies, if they provide support for biological plausibility.
 The OHAT hazard identification labels are similar to the labels used in the Globally Harmonised System of Classification and Labelling of Chemicals (GHS).